New Big Money Means NIKE Inc. (NKE) Investors Could Reap Benefit

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 103.95 million shares valued at $14.71 billion.
 The investor’s holdings represent 8.18% of the NKE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 93.11 million shares valued at $13.17 billion to account for 7.32% of the shares outstanding.
 The other top investors are State Street Corporation which holds 54.62 million shares representing 4.30% and valued at over $7.73 billion, while FMR, LLC holds 2.45% of the shares totaling 31.11 million with a market value of $4.4 billion.

-NIKE Inc. (NYSE: NKE) is -0.72% lower on its value in year-to-date trading and has touched a low of $60.00 and a high of $147.95 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The NKE stock was last observed hovering at around $141.19 in the last trading session, with the day’s loss setting it -0.74% off its average median price target of $166.50 for the next 12 months.
-It is also 24.08% off the consensus price target high of $185.00 offered by 32 analysts, but current levels are -0.32% lower than the price target low of $140.00 for the same period.
+NIKE Inc. (NYSE: NKE) is 2.37% higher on its value in year-to-date trading and has touched a low of $60.00 and a high of $147.95 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The NKE stock was last observed hovering at around $144.65 in the last trading session, with the day’s gains setting it 0.17% off its average median price target of $166.50 for the next 12 months.
+It is also 21.72% off the consensus price target high of $185.00 offered by 32 analysts, but current levels are -3.44% lower than the price target low of $140.00 for the same period.

 NIKE Inc. (NKE) Analyst Forecasts